martinramirezboggio/file_system/README.md

 # file_system
 File system command line example in Scala

+Run:
+ - go to FileSystem file and Run the Scala object.

 you can use commands like:

 mkdir // to create a directory